BhujayKumarBhatta/ms00/README.md

 	register a admin  role  and a admin user

 	also two yml files in the /etc/.... folder as mentioned below

+start the service :

+	tokenleader-start

+ensure  the port  of the server is open from security group.
+In production scnerio the service should be running with apache or ngnix or.
+ All of them can be bundled in a docker container , ( will be published soon)

 TO set up the tokenleqder the following entities need to be registered in sequence